7AtAri/ergonomic_pose_detect/learning_from_images/README.md

   - KeypointClassifier: ```{'lr': 0.001, 'h1': 1024, 'h2': 512, 'batch_size': 16, 'num_epochs': 100, 'seed': 23}```
   - KeypointScorer: ```{'lr': 5e-05, 'h1': 512, 'h2': 1024, 'batch_size': 4, 'num_epochs': 200, 'seed': 1986}```

+For the YOLOv8-pose model fine-tuning approach, we could not do any HPO due to computational restraints.
+We picked a few of the formerly good hyperparameters and took an educated guess on the others.

 ### 4.4 Model Training

 (YOLOv8 Pose and RTMpose-wholebody)